Welcome to the Web Home of the William & Mary Wind Ensemble!

 Concerts are traditionally held on one weekend in September, October, December, March, and April.

 The Wind Ensemble is a curricular class, designated MUSC E03 in the Banner system.
-It is worth one academic credit and can also fulfill the College’s GER 6 requirement.
+It is worth one academic credit and can also fulfill the College's Creative and Performing Arts Proficiency requirement.

 Intrinsically speaking, the Wind Ensemble also provides a way to grow your musical talent throughout your William & Mary experience.
 Apart from musical activities, the Wind Ensemble maintains its own intramural sports teams, holds regular Music Department social events, and more.